ZipRecruiter on iPad and iPhone: My Real Job Hunt Walkthrough

 The limits and downsides to know

 ZipRecruiter is useful, but it is not flawless, and a few things wore on me.
 The biggest is listing quality.
 Because the app aggregates from so many sources, you will hit duplicates, roles that were already filled, and the occasional posting that feels more like a lead generator than a real opening.
-I learned to scan the company and the post date before getting my hopes up.
+I learned to scan the company name and the post date before getting my hopes up, and to be wary of any listing that pushed me off the app to register somewhere else.

 Good alternatives worth comparing

-ZipRecruiter is one of several strong job search apps, and the best pick depends on how you hunt.
+ZipRecruiter is one of several solid job search apps, and the right pick depends on how you hunt.
 LinkedIn is the one I keep alongside it, since it pairs listings with networking and lets recruiters find you directly, which matters for senior or niche roles.
 Indeed has the deepest sheer volume of postings if you want the widest net, while Glassdoor is the app I open to check salary ranges and read honest company reviews before an interview.
+Using two or three together covered the gaps any single app left.

 It also helps to think about the wider toolkit that supports a career or a side income.
 If you are weighing gig work to bridge a gap, our guide on advanced earning tips for iPhone DoorDashers is a practical read, and creators building independent income will find plenty in our look at the top iPad apps for growing a Patreon audience.
 For the full lineup, browse our best business and jobs apps for iPad roundup, or step up to the wider Business & Jobs hub to see everything we cover.